gjadi-mej/Test-rst-rendering/tests/core/README.rst

    OK (27 tests)
    VM START
    *****************************************************************************************************
-   *                                  MicroEJ Core Validation - 3.0.0                                  *
+   *                                  MicroEJ Core Validation - 3.1.0                                  *
    *****************************************************************************************************
-   * Copyright 2013-2020 MicroEJ Corp.
+   * Copyright 2013-2022 MicroEJ Corp.
 All rights reserved.                                            *
-   * This library is provided in source code for use, modification and test, subject to license terms. *
-   * Any modification of the source code will break MicroEJ Corp. warranties on the whole library.     *
+   * Use of this source code is governed by a BSD-style license that can be found with this software.  *
    *****************************************************************************************************

    -> Check visible clock (LLMJVM_IMPL_getCurrentTime validation)...